The flowers’ meaning in Mexican culture

 Some many plants and flowers have retained their native Nahua names: coyolsúchil, jilosúchil, jocosúchil, suchiate, ocelosúchil, suchipal, xiloxochitl, and so on.
 Without a doubt, Mexico is a country of flowers!

-Flowers occupy a central place in many popular festivals and traditions in Mexico.
+Since ancient times, flowers have occupied a central place in many popular festivals and traditions in Mexico.
 Flowers have been a way of expressing feelings and desires in many fundamental Mexican cultural rituals.

 Mexican Sunflower (Tithonia Diversifolia)